jletroui/frac/README.markdown

 - **]**: unstack and restore the corresponding turtle's position, heading, and moving length.
 The following example is drawing 3 branches:

         seed = [F][+F][-F]
+- **1-9**: the number of times the next graphical primitive will be applied.
+It only applies to the very next primitive.
+The following example is drawing a segment 3 times longer than usual:

+        seed = 3F

 Definining replacement rules
 ============================